HumanCellAtlas/dcp-community/rfcs/text/0000-multi-data-collection-dataset-processing.md

 ## Signalling Implementation
 *Data groups* will be implemented as data store (DSS) bundles of a specific type.
 The existing seach-based notification system will be modified so as to listen for bundles of this specific type only.
 This implementation has two major advantages: (1) the *data groups* are permanently saved at the main storage site for the HCA project (DSS) (2) The existing notification mechanisms are reused, avoiding the need for implementation of a new out-of-band notification system.
+{markd: I think this is redundant to the description in design}

 We propose that as an initial implementation approach *data groups* are used at set data aggregation levels (e.g. sample, project) but critically the implementation must be flexible to arbitrary data aggregation levels to accommodate future project needs.
 Ingest is responsible for creating *data groups* after the relevant bundles have been created.
 A *data group* that references bundles that do not exist is invalid and analysis is not required to process it.